DBHammer/Dike/README.md

 1. All deployment scripts and configuration files are placed in the deploy directory, refer to [rdeploy configuration](./dike-release/deploy/readme.md) for details about deployment procedure.

 ## How To Use
-1. Connect to database server with mysql client or psql and create database dike.
+1. Connect to database server with mysql client or postgresql client and create database dike.
 ```sql
 CREATE DATABASE IF NOT EXISTS dike;
 ```
 2. Modify the parameters in the property file, details about the meaning of each parameter can be found in [configuration parameter](./dike-release/config/readme.md).
-3. Create tables and load in data with the modified property file.
+3. Create tables and load data with the modified property file.
 ```bash
 ./runDatabaseBuild.sh ../config/oceanbase.properties
 ```